fiorenzo1963/es100-wwvb-refclock/README.md

 The test code is written in Python for ease of use, developed and tested on Raspberry PI 3.

-The code which updates NTP SHM refclock is external and run as sudo.
-THis is ugly and should be cleaned up, at least it ought to be done in a C library.
+The code which updates NTP SHM refclock is external.
+This is ugly and should be cleaned up.

 The test code runs forever and keeps receiving data from WWVB.
 It starts with user supplied antenna configuration (1, 2, 2-1, 1-2) then it keeps using the same antenna for as long as RX is successful.
 Upon RX timeout or RX error it switches to the other antenna.
 The receive timestamp is taken when GPIO_IRQ goes low, thus its accuracy does not depend on the I2C bus's baud rate.